novoalab/EpiNano/README.md

 | nanopolish | 0.12.4 |

-## Download the code
+## Getting the code

+To download the latest version EpiNano version 1.2, you just need to clone the repo:

 ```
 git clone git@github.com:enovoa/EpiNano.git
 ```
-Of note, this will download the latest version: EpiNano version 1.2

 You can choose to download EpiNano 1.1 [HERE](https://github.com/enovoa/EpiNano/releases)